livecycle/preevy/site/docs/ci/example-github-actions.md

 ```

 # Preevy-Down
-Use this action to stop and delete a preview environment using the Preevy CLI.
+Use this action to stop and delete a preview environment using the Preevy CLI when the Pull Request is merged or closed.

-## Teardown Preevy
+## Teardown the Preevy environment
 Just like the preevy-up action, we need to authenticate and checkout.

 ```yaml